The Health and Well-being Standard

 Administration should be recorded on the individual child's Medication Administration Record (MAR), if a Controlled Drug has been administered, 2 staff are required to record/sign the record.

-A key to this cabinet should be held by a senior/responsible member of staff on duty.
-Keys for medicine cupboards and clinical areas should be kept separate from other keys.
+Keys for medicine cupboards and clinical areas should be kept separate from other keys, such as shift keys.
 Care must be taken to ensure any keys to medicine cupboards are properly controlled.
+A designated trained member of staff should hold the keys for the duration of their duty.

 *Medicines that require refrigerated storage should be kept in either a dedicated lockable fridge (in the staff office) or a locked box inside the food fridge.
 A record of minimum and maximum temperatures for the refrigerator should be recorded daily and the thermometer reset each time when in use.
 If the temperatures fall outside the required 2°C - 8°C this should be reported and investigated.